Rochan79/2D-to-3D-Conversion/README.md

-# 2d-3d-model
+# 2D to 3D Conversion
-This repository contains 2 types of modeling algorithms to do the aforementioned task
+This repository contains 2 types of modeling algorithms to convert 2D images into 3D models